AlbertSnows/GroupOfPictures/docs/HowToRun.md

 docker --version
 ```

-If not, go to their website so you can download the engine.
+If not, go to their website, so you can download the engine.

 Once you have it installed, you need to run two commands.